flenniken/collections/docs/collection-maker.md

 Created a new local collection: images/c3
 ~~~

-It validates the files and if a problem is found, it stops so you
+The command validates the files and if a problem is found, it stops so
-can correct it.
+you can correct it.
 It validates:

 * that the collection is the next available collection.
 It checks the
   S3 /db prefix files.